-Changes in endowment net assets for the year ended May 31, 2010 are as follows:

-L Inrestricted emporarily Restricted F Permanently Restricted Total Endowment net assets, May 31, 2009 \$ 7,190,244 \$ 5,849,700 \$ 13,272,207 \$ 26,312,151 Investment return: Investment income 536,344 1,2 140,621 676,965 Net appreciation - realized and unrealized 1,847,474 3,263,702 711,208 5,822,384 Total investment return 2,383,818 3,263,702 851,829 6,499,349 Contributions 22.4.4.4.4.6.4 5 116,180 116,180 Appropriation of endowment asset S 34343590 25,000 for expenditure - spending rate (573,636) (1,020,414) 4.
-(1,594,050) Trust distributions: art of the control of (280, 287) (280,287) Actuarial adjustment (1,082) (1,082) Endowment net assets, May 31, 2010 \$ 9,000,426 \$ 8,092,988 \$ 13,958,847 \$ 31,052,261

-Funds with Deficiencies - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the College to retain as a fund of perpetual duration.
-In accordance with GAAP, deficiencies of this nature that are reported in unrestricted net assets were \$9,700 and \$245,000 as of May 31, 2011 and 2010, respectively.
-These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions and continued appropriation for certain programs that was deemed prudent by the governing board.
-Subsequent gains that restore the fair value of the assets of the endowment fund to the required level will be classified as an increase in unrestricted net assets.

-Return Objectives and Risk Parameters - The College has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the College must hold in perpetuity or for a donor-specified period(s) as well as board-designated funds.
+- Funds with Deficiencies From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the College to retain as a fund of perpetual duration.
+In accordance with GAAP, deficiencies of this nature are reported in unrestricted net assets.
+As of May 31, 2014 and May 31, 2013, there were no such deficiencies.
+These deficiencies would result from unfavorable market fluctuations that occur shortly after the investment of new permanently restricted contributions and continued appropriation for certain programs that was deemed prudent by the governing board.
+Subsequent gains that restore the fair value of the assets of the endowment fund to the required level would be classified as an increase in unrestricted net assets. - Return Objectives and Risk Parameters The College has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
+Endowment assets include those assets of donor-restricted funds that the College must hold in perpetuity or for a donorspecified period(s) as well as board-designated funds.
 Under this policy, as approved by the governing board, the endowment assets are invested in a manner that is intended to produce results that exceed market indices while assuming a moderate level of investment risk.
 The College expects its endowment funds, over time, to provide an average annual rate of approximately 5.0% annually.
-Actual returns in any year may vary from this amount.

-Strategies Employed for Achieving Objectives - To satisfy its long-term rate-of-return objectives, the College relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The College targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints.
+Actual returns in any year may vary from this amount. - Strategies Employed for Achieving Objectives To satisfy its long-term rate-of-return objectives, the College relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
+The College targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints. - Spending Policy and How the Investment Objectives Relate to Spending Policy The College has a policy of appropriating for distribution each year up to 5% (prior to fees) of its endowment fund's average fair value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.

-NOTE 10 - ENDOWMENT (CONTINUED)

-Spending Policy and How the Investment Objectives Relate to Spending Policy - The College has a policy of appropriating for distribution each year 4.86% of its endowment fund's average fair value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the College considered the long-term expected return on its endowment.
-Accordingly, over the long term, the College expects the current spending policy to allow its endowment to grow at an average of 2.0% annually.
-This is consistent with the College's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.